michaelkeiluweit/fixed404pagewithnestedwidgets/README.md

 Reference: https://github.com/OXID-eSales/oxideshop_ce/pull/757
-Original module was created by Keywan Gadhami
+Original module was created by [Keywan Ghadami](https://github.com/keywan-ghadami-oxid)

 #Install
 Locate to the shop root directory (where the folders source and vendor are located).